Stephy-Crown/IMDB-Clone/README.md

-## IMDb Website
+## React Query Data Fetching App
-This is an IMDb Website  Clone Project with Next.js and TailwindCSS.
+This is a React Query data-fetching app with Next.js and TailwindCSS.
+I also made use of Axios and JSON-server (which serves as a fake backend)
-Currently testing out all the Next.js 13 new features and updates.
+I am currently testing out all the React Query v4 new features